Payroll Process in Bahrain: A brief overview

 - Paternity Leave

 - Overtime pay if applicable.

 The law and procedures related to the payroll system might vary for different countries, but the mandatory requirement remains the same.
 An accurate and streamlined system for payroll processing will mitigate risk and improve business operations vastly.

 The process of payroll is a little complicated and time-consuming; hence it is always recommended to outsource your company’s payroll function.
 Outsourcing payroll will ensure the assistance of a team of trained payroll professionals and it frees up the time of the organization, helping them focus on other projects that add value to their business.

 One should be extra vigilant while selecting their payroll provider, as payroll data is highly sensitive, and one should opt for a provider that can ensure high levels of data security.

-As a leading payroll outsourcing company in Oman, HLB HAMT can help solve your payroll complexities through customized strategies.
-We take care of our clients’ entire payroll cycle that includes preparation of payroll reports, processing salary payment with WPS compliance, accrual management including Gratuity, pension funds, an online portal for accessing payslips, and many more.
+As a leading payroll outsourcing company in Bahrain, HLB HAMT can help solve your payroll complexities through customized strategies.
+We take care of our client’s entire payroll cycle that includes preparation of payroll reports, processing salary payments with WPS compliance, accrual management including Gratuity, pension funds, an online portal for accessing payslips, and many more.
 Our leadership team spends the necessary hours on every project, ensuring our clients get refined consulting services to take your business forward.